 Several studies indicate that cranberry helps prevent UTIs of the bladder and urethra (the tube that drains urine from the bladder), especially for women who have frequent UTIs.
 In one study of older women, cranberry juice reduced the amount of bacteria in the bladder compared to placebo.
 Another study showed that younger women with a history of frequent UTIs who took cranberry capsules had fewer UTIs compared to those who took placebo.

-Two studies that cranberry may also prevent the bacteria Helicobacter pylori from attaching to stomach walls.
-H. pylori can cause stomach ulcers, so cranberries may play a role in the preventing stomach ulcers.
+Two studies showed that cranberry may also prevent the bacteria Helicobacter pylori (H. pylori) from attaching to stomach walls.
+H. pylori can cause stomach ulcers.
+So cranberries may play a role in preventing stomach ulcers.
 More research is needed to be sure cranberry helps.

 Cancer -- Some test tube and animal studies suggest cranberry may help stop cancer cells from growing.